 (e) the temperature of the milk.

-11 (1) Immediately after determining the weight of milk in the farm bulk tank the milk tank truck grader shall start the agitator.
+11 (1) Immediately after determining the volume of milk in the farm bulk tank the milk tank truck grader shall start the agitator.

 12 The milk tank truck grader shall take additional samples of milk that may be required by the Commission.